stu/alfc/docs/readme.txt

-Requires a git clone of 'stucore' to build git clone bloodycactus.com:stucore.git

-Also requires a lua 5.1 library to link against.
+Also requires a lua 5.1+ library to link against.
-And NCurses for the ncurses driver
+And NCurses for the ncurses driver or PDCurses

 To build the documentation you need Robodoc installed (minimum 4.99.36)